aa29zzjj/Project3/README.md

 Rubric:
 The execution is correct and includes the same tests as above - in the same order (the name Alice has been replaced): 30 points.
 The code is well documented: 5 points.
+The analysis in the main routine is detailed and clear: 5 Points.
-Separation of concerns is well done: 5 points.
+The code illustrates separation of concerns and good style: 5 points.
-The program illustrates good programming style: 5 Points The single PDF file includes a labelled screen scrape of the execution and labelled Java source code and labelled timing discussion: 5 Points
+The single PDF file includes a labelled screen scrape of the execution and labelled Java source code.
+5 Points

 ### Task 1